albert-r-waldron/cse6040-devkit/docs/exam/exam.md

 #### 1. Exploration

-- Access or read the data
-- Understand the structure of the data
+> Access/read the data, understand the structure of the data, summarize the data, etc.
-- Summarize the data

 #### 2. Pre-processing

-- Clean the data
-- Parse, filter, slice/dice the data into required formats
+> Clean the data, parse/filter/slice/dice the data, reformat the data, etc.

 #### 3. Analysis

-- Implement an algorithm or fit a model to extract new information from the data
+> Implement an algorithm or fit a model to extract new information from the data

 #### 4. Conclusions

-- Use the analysis results to gain insight into the data
+> Use the analysis results to gain insight into the data

 ## Practical guidelines